About the Writing Center

 Sort of.
 If your paper is in a language other than English, we cannot help you with questions about words or sentences, and we cannot read through your paper.
-Check with your instructor to find out whether there are resources to help you with these kinds of questions.
 What we can do is talk with you about how you have chosen to organize your paper.
 The Learning Center’s peer tutors can help you with writing papers in many languages—check here to see if there’s a tutor available for your class: Peer Tutoring Appointments.

 We are glad to hear about your interest in joining our team!
-At this time, the Writing Center does not have any full-time or part-time staff positions available.
+Check UNC careers listings for any available full-time or part-time staff positions.
 If you are an experienced teacher or editor with a graduate degree living in the Chapel Hill area, you may submit a request to be listed on our Help for Hire advertising page.
 Our graduate student writing coaches are teaching assistants; they are hired through a competitive process each spring to work for the following academic year.
 During periods when we are accepting applications, you’ll see a position announcement on our homepage.
 Undergraduate students can also serve as writing coaches; they must first enroll in English 402 and then apply to be hired.
 Undergraduate students who have work-study funding can apply to serve as office assistants.
 Office assistants answer our phone, greet clients, make photocopies, and help with a variety of other tasks.
 The Writing Center does not accept volunteers.

 Making an Appointment

 All degree-seeking undergraduates at UNC-Chapel Hill may make appointments for individual coaching; so may graduate students, as availability permits.

 - Undergraduates: you can make up to two appointments per week, in advance.